WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 ```

 When we evaluating the node `-` at the second level of the tree (count
-from the root), we have to pick view 3, which is the "inner" node of the
+from the root), we have to pick `view3`, which is the "inner" node of the
 tree, to make an `NSLayoutConstraint` instance.
 Actually, generating
-`NSLayoutConstraint` always needs to pick the "inner" nodes which with the
+`NSLayoutConstraint` instances always needs to pick the "inner" nodes
-perspective of the node being evaluated.
-But for the root `|` node,
+which with the perspective of the node being evaluated.
+But for the root
-the "inner" node soon comes to be `view1` and `view2`.
-Thus we have to
+`|` node, the "inner" node soon comes to be `view1` and `view2`.
+Thus we
-make the stack to memorize the head and tail node of the syntax tree that
+have to make the stack to memorize the head and tail node of the syntax
-have been evaluated.
+tree that have been evaluated.

 #### About the "Return Value"